maythazinphyo1/Devops_gp1/use-cases/use-case-1.md

 ### Primary Actor

-HR Advisor
+Department Manager

 ### Trigger

-A report request for population information is sent to sale department.
+A report request for population information is sent to the department.

 ## MAIN SUCCESS SCENARIO

-1. As an *HR Advisor*, I want to produce the report about population of the countries in the world so that I can support report for which countries meet the market requirement.
+1. As a *Department Manager*, I want to produce the report about population of the countries in the world so that I can support report for which countries meet the market requirement.
-   1. Sale department request population information for all the countries in the world.
+   1. Department request population information for all the countries in the world.
-   2. HR advisor extracts all information of all countries in the world.
+   2. Department Manager extracts all information of all countries in the world.
-   3. HR advisor sorts the extracted information by population in descending.
+   3. Department Manager sorts the extracted information by population in descending.
-   4. HR advisor provides report to Sale Department.
+   4. Department Manager provides report to the department.
-2. As an *HR Advisor*, I want to produce the report about population of the countries in the certain continent so that I can support report for which countries meet the market requirement.
+2. As a *Department Manager*, I want to produce the report about population of the countries in the certain continent so that I can support report for which countries meet the market requirement.
-   1. Sale department request population information for all the countries in the certain continent.
+   1. Department request population information for all the countries in the certain continent.
-   2. HR advisor extracts all information of all countries from certain continent.
+   2. Department Manager extracts all information of all countries from certain continent.
-   3. HR advisor sorts the extracted information by population in descending.
+   3. Department Manager sorts the extracted information by population in descending.
-   4. HR advisor provides report to Sale Department.
+   4. Department Manager provides report to the Department.
-3. As an *HR Advisor*, I want to produce the report about population of the countries in the certain region so that I can support report for which countries meet the market requirement.
+3. As a *Department Manager*, I want to produce the report about population of the countries in the certain region so that I can support report for which countries meet the market requirement.
-   1. Sale department request population information for all the countries in certain region.
+   1. Department request population information for all the countries in certain region.
-   2. HR advisor extracts all information of all countries from certain region.
+   2. Department Manager extracts all information of all countries from certain region.
-   3. HR advisor sorts the extracted information by population in descending.
+   3. Department Manager sorts the extracted information by population in descending.
-   4. HR advisor provides report to Sale Department.
+   4. Department Manager provides report to the Department.

 ## EXTENSIONS

 **Country population information does not exist**:
-    1. HR advisor informs sale department no information exists.
+    1. Department Manager informs department no information exists.

 ## SUB-VARIATIONS